- Assessment Office

 March 1 - Taxable Status DateThe Taxable Status Date is set by New York State Real Property Tax Law.
 All exemption applications must be received by the Assessment Office by this date and owners must also qualify by this date.
 This is also the day that all properties are assessed "as of."
 In other words, the assessment of a property is based on whatever improvement is on a property as of March 1.
 In a worst case scenario, if a property had a building on March 1 and the building burned to the ground on March 2, according to state statute the property would be assessed for the building for the following tax year, and not be eligible for review until the next tax year.

 March through May 1Valuation occurs for all new, remodeled, fire damaged, demolished, or subdivided properties that were in existence as of March 1.
 Property valuation is conducted according to the applicable standard methods of valuation- namely, the cost, sales comparison, and capitalization of income approaches.

 May 1 - Tentative Assessment Roll Filed

 Assessment Grievance forms are available and accepted for filing.
-These forms must be filled out completely and returned to the Assessment Office on or before the fourth Tuesday in May.
+These forms must be filled out completely and returned to the Assessment Office.
 This is the formal Grievance process.
 Only the assessment listed on the Tentative Assessment Roll may be grieved.
 You will find a copy of the Tentative Assessment Roll and other useful information in the Assessment Office.
 It is available for public inspection until Grievance Day.